 Runners and Nordic Walking

 Yes, we have booked rooms in different 3*, 4* and 5* hotels.
 However, SDPO does not impose anything, this is just an advice for easy planning.

-YES, there are several tours and extensions possible so you may discover the beauty of Cambodia and two pre-tours via Vietnam.
+YES, there are several tours and extensions made possible, so you can discover the beauty of Cambodia and two pre-tours via Vietnam.
 All info on: https://ultratrail-angkor.com/?page_id=3073

 You can subscribe online with different payment methods and be covered by your credit card insurance.

-Your inscription will be possible via our new platform: http://racebooking.sdpo.com
+Your subscription will be possible via our new platform: http://racebooking.sdpo.com

 The events are international and open to any competitor, professional runner or amateur (a medical certificate is required for everybody), with the following categories: hope, senior, master, men and women.